spindlelabs/otto/README.md

 * Change the log level in `examples/helloworld/modules/helloworld/files/conf/logback.xml` or a configuration value in `examples/helloworld/modules/files/conf/application.conf`
 * Change the configuration value `value2` in `examples/helloworld/manifests/site.pp`
 * Change the configuration value `value3` in `examples/helloworld/modules/templates/run.erb` by changing the amount of swap space on the machine (`dd if=/dev/zero of=/swapfile bs=1024 count=65536; mkswap /swapfile; swapon /swapfile`)
 * As `root`, modify `/opt/otto/conf/helloworld/logback.xml`.
-Otto will revert the change and restart the application to prevent configuration drift.
+Otto will revert the change to prevent configuration drift.

 Next steps
 ----------